Debugging Extensions

 }

 These appear in App Logs with the Extension category and the corresponding level (log = info, warn = warn, error = error).
+When a dev server is connected, these logs are also forwarded to the remote log stream (see below).

 Common Errors